Why do personal trainers need insurance?

 Public liability insurance

 In your line of work, unfortunately, accidents happen – whether a client injures their back after tripping on battle ropes, or you’re training them at home and accidentally drop a medicine ball on their tablet.
-If they decide to act against you due to an incident, public liability insurance is there to cover the associated legal and compensation costs.
-This policy provides cover when a member of the public claims they’ve been injured, suffered illness, poor health or their property was damaged because of your services.
+If they decide to act against you due to an incident, professional, treatment and public liability insurance is there to cover the associated legal and compensation costs.
+This policy provides public liability cover, for help if someone claims they’ve been injured, suffered illness or their property was damaged because of your services.

 Personal accident insurance